Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Curation of Continual Pre-training Corpus

 \subsection{Dataset Details}

 Our continual pre-training corpus is designed to ensure comprehensive coverage of financial knowledge by integrating a diverse range of data sources.
-This appendix provides a detailed overview of each data source, including the time range covered: \begin{itemize} \item \textbf{Financial Papers}: This subset includes 4 billion tokens extracted from academic papers and research articles, offering a strong foundation in financial concepts and theories.
-The papers span a period from 2000 to 2023, covering a wide range of topics such as market analysis, financial modeling, and economic theory.
-These documents are sourced from SSRN\footnote{https://www.ssrn.com/index.cfm/en/} and open-source conference proceedings, providing in-depth insights into both foundational and cutting-edge financial research. \item Conference Calls: Comprising 5 billion tokens, this dataset includes open-source transcripts from earnings calls, analyst meetings, and investor briefings, collected from 09/08/2004 to 12/17/2021.
+This appendix provides a detailed overview of each data source: \begin{itemize} \item {Financial Papers}: This subset includes 4 billion tokens extracted from academic papers and research articles, offering a strong foundation in financial concepts and theories.
+The papers span a period from 2000 to 2023.
+These documents are sourced from SSRN and open-source conference proceedings, providing in-depth insights into both foundational and cutting-edge financial research. \item Conference Calls: Comprising 5 billion tokens, this dataset includes open-source transcripts from earnings calls, analyst meetings, and investor briefings, collected from 09/08/2004 to 12/17/2021.
 These transcripts provide real-time insights into corporate performance and strategic directions, allowing for a nuanced understanding of company operations and market positioning.
 Sources include major corporations across various industries, reflecting a diverse set of perspectives and strategies. \item Financial Reports: This component consists of 5 billion tokens from annual and quarterly reports, covering the period from 2005 to 2020.
 These reports are crucial for assessing a company's financial health, market positioning, and strategic outlook.
 They include balance sheets, income statements, and management discussions, providing a comprehensive view of corporate financial performance. \item Technical Indicators: With 12 billion tokens, this dataset includes open-source economic indicators and financial ratios sourced from company filings and open market data, spanning from 2009 to 2023.
 These indicators are essential for macroeconomic analysis and investment decision-making, covering metrics such as GDP, inflation rates, interest rates, and key financial ratios. \item News and Social Media: This subset includes 7 billion tokens from financial news outlets and social media platforms, collected from 1999 to 2021.
 This data provides timely updates on market trends, public opinion, and emerging issues, reflecting the dynamic nature of financial markets.
 Sources include leading financial news websites, and financial forums, capturing both traditional media and real-time public sentiment. \item Historical Data: Encompassing 13 billion tokens, this dataset includes historical stock prices, trading volumes, and market data from 1999 to 2022.
 This data is vital for quantitative analysis and algorithmic trading, providing historical context and trend analysis capabilities.
 The data is sourced from Yahoo Finance, offering a robust foundation for time-series analysis and predictive modeling. \item SEC Filings: This section includes 6 billion tokens from U.S. SEC filings, such as 10-K and 10-Q reports, spanning from 1994 to 2020.
 These filings provide comprehensive insights into corporate activities, financial conditions, and risk factors.
 They are sourced from the U.S. Securities and Exchange Commission's EDGAR database, ensuring official and up-to-date corporate information. \end{itemize}